Artists

 Looking for that first job, Brett discovered the beauty of Virginia.
 Twenty-five plus years of Brett’s pursuing a career in advertising eventually led to becoming an artist full-time.
 He has exhibited in solo and group presentations, art festivals and plein air competitions.
 In 2019, he served as judge of Plein Air Floyd, an outdoor painting competition, show and sale.

-Brett’s work can be found in collections across the United States as well as in England and France, and he am a recipient of a professional fellowship grant from the Virginia Museum of Fine Arts.
+Brett’s work can be found in collections across the United States as well as in England and France, and he is a recipient of a professional fellowship grant from the Virginia Museum of Fine Arts.

 Brett LaGue